-- 1. Place the new unprogrammed intelligent access key, with the buttons facing out, in the pocket inside of the center console. - 2.
-Press the driver or passenger power door unlock control three times. - 3.
-Press and release the brake pedal one time. - 4.
-Press the driver or passenger power door lock control three times. - 5.
-Press and release the brake pedal one time.
-The indicator on the START/STOP button should begin to rapidly flash, indicating the programming mode has been entered and two programmed intelligent access keys have been detected in the vehicle. - 6.
-Press the START/STOP button within one minute.
-A message will appear in the information display indicating that the new intelligent access key was programmed. - 7.
-Remove the intelligent access key from the center console pocket and press the unlock button on the newly programmed intelligent access key to exit programming mode. - 8.
-Verify that the remote entry functions operate (press lock then unlock, making sure you end in unlock) and that the vehicle starts with new intelligent access key.
+2013 Explorer (exp) Owners Guide gf, 4th Printing, November 2012 USA (fus)

+1. Place the new unprogrammed intelligent access key, with the buttons facing out, in the pocket inside of the center console.

+2. Press the driver or passenger power door unlock control three times.

+3. Press and release the brake pedal one time.

+4. Press the driver or passenger power door lock control three times.

+5. Press and release the brake pedal one time.
+The indicator on the START/STOP button should begin to flash rapidly.
+This indicates the vehicle is in programming mode and that it has detected two programmed intelligent access keys in the vehicle.

+6. Press the START/STOP button within one minute.
+A message will appear in the information display indicating that the new intelligent access key was programmed.

+7. Remove the intelligent access key from the center console pocket and press the unlock button on the newly programmed intelligent access key to exit programming mode.

+8. Verify that the remote entry functions operate (press lock then unlock, making sure you end in unlock) and that the vehicle starts with new intelligent access key.